 Prokaryotic Cells (The Studio Apartment): These cells are like studio apartments – simple and open plan.
 They don’t have any separate rooms or organelles.
 Everything happens in one space.
 The DNA is not kept in a nucleus but floats freely in the cell.
 But despite being much simpler, they can still carry out all the functions necessary for life.
 Bacteria and archaea are examples of organisms made of prokaryotic cells.

 So, eukaryotic cells are like fancy mansions with lots of special rooms for different functions, and prokaryotic cells are like simple studio apartments where everything happens in one place.
-But whether they’re mansions or studios, each cell type is perfectly adapted to suit the needs of the organism it belongs to.
+But whether they’re mansions or studios, each cell type perfectly adapts to suit the needs of its organism.

 What is the Role of the Nucleus in a Cell?